hikasuun/hikasuun/README.md

-Hey, I'm currently a CS student learning about computers, networks, and cyber security.
+Hey, I'm a CS student learning about computers, networks, and cyber security.

 <!---
 hikasuun/hikasuun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.